michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 16. And he inquired of the Sophree, What dispute you with them?

-17. And one from the company answered and said, Malphona,Teacher, Doctor.
-I had brought my son to thee, because he hath a spirit which speaketh not;
+17. And one from the company answered and said, Malphona,

 18. and when he seizeth him, he dasheth him, and teareth and grindeth his teeth, and he becometh dry.
 And I spake to thy disciples that they should cast him out, but they could not.